planning

 What direction are you leading your team in?

 Recently I read that the U.S. is experiencing a significant jump in unemployment claims.
 Much of that is understandable given the recent decline in many businesses, concerns about how long this crisis may last, and the need to protect ongoing viability by business owners and executives.
-But, in the near future business activity will resume and it will very important that businesses have maintained a pipeline of business and retained the qualified staff to deliver its products and services.
+But, in the near future, business activity will resume, and it will be very important that businesses maintain a business pipeline and retain qualified staff to deliver their products and services.

 Now could be the ideal time to challenge your team to focus on improving your business.
 Look at business processes and identify:

 1. What works well today?
 Are you able to identify what makes it work so well?
-Simplicity, automation, and lack of friction are typical attributes of effective and efficient systems and processes that have a positive impact on any business.
+Simplicity, automation, and lack of friction are typical attributes of effective and efficient systems and processes that positively impact any business.

 2. What could be improved and why?
-Specific examples and real data will help quantify the impact and support the prioritization of follow-on activities.
+Specific examples and real data will help quantify the impact and support prioritizing follow-up activities.

 3. What is missing today?

-• Good ideas have likely been raised in the past so why not revisit them?
+• Good ideas have likely been raised in the past, so why not revisit them?

 • What are competitors or businesses in other segments doing that could be helpful?